xlladdins/xll/docs/Excel4MacrosA-D.md

     > Microsoft Excel creates a new category and assigns your custom
     > function to it.

-Local    is a logical value which, if TRUE, defines the name on just the current sheet or macro sheet.
+Local&nbsp;&nbsp;&nbsp;&nbsp;is a logical value which, if TRUE, defines the name on just the current sheet or macro sheet.
 If FALSE or omitted, defines the name for all sheets in the workbook.

 **Remarks**